webtechnick/CakePHP-FileUpload-Plugin/readme.txt

 http://www.webtechnick.com/blogs/view/221/CakePHP_File_Upload_Plugin

 CHANGELOG:
+  4.3.0: Added a new 'maxFileSize' validation key.
   4.2.0: Added a new 'required' key in Behavior settings that would produce a validation error if a file wasn't uploaded.
   4.1.2: Fixed a regression,  passing in custom settings to the helper now changes those settings.
   4.1.1: Bug fix displaying correct image path for Windows Servers.
   4.1.0: Added validation errors for the behavior.
 If an error is accurded durring an upload a validation error is thrown and presented to the user.
   4.0.4: Bug fix, Undefined index notice within same controller on different form without an upload at all.
   4.0.3: Bug fix, using wrong option in removeFile method.
   4.0.2: Bug fix, uploading non-model files now returns proper array of files to be uploaded.
   4.0.1: Bug fix, setting false values into the global settings now works again, errors in uploader translate to component errors.
   4.0: Massive update, refactoring, new behavior, new configuration file.
   3.6.3 Bug fix; assigning multiple columns to upload model key, doesn't test to make sure it's a file (regression fixed).
   3.6.2 Bug fixes, multiple fileupload issue with finalFiles 3.6.1 Bug fixes (for non model users)
   3.6: Added massSave associative array save support.
   3.5: Added multi file support.
 (API changes: $uploadId now depreciated, use $uploadIds[0] instead.  $finalFile now depreciated, use $finalFiles[0] instead.)
   3.0: Converted Component and Helper into a plugin for easy management between projects 2.0.1: Bug Fixes
   2.0: Release of FileUploadHelper
   1.7: Added detailed errors to FileUploadComponent 1.6: Bug Fixes
   1.5: Bug Fixes
   1.4: Added toggle to allow for auto processFile or not.
   1.3: Bug Fixes
   1.2: Bug Fixes
   1.1: Converted to cakePHP naming conventions and standards 1.0: Initial Release

 =============================== SETUP AND BASIC CONFIGURATIONS ============================